This post may contain affiliate links, please see ourย privacy policy + disclosuresย for details.

 Instructions

-- Place the cube steaks into a zippered plastic bag and pour 3/4 cup of whole milk into the bag.
-Seal and jiggle around so the milk is coating all surface area of the meat.
-Place into the refrigerator for at least 1 hour and no more than 3, flipping bag over several times.
+- Place the cube steaks into a zippered plastic bag and pour in the whole milk.
+Seal and jiggle around so the milk is coating the meat.
+Refrigerate for 1-3 hours, flipping the bag over several times.

-- In a shallow bowl, whisk together the reserved 3/4 cups milk with the eggs.
+- Whisk together the reserved 3/4 cup of milk with the eggs in a shallow bowl.

 - Arrange an assembly line with a shallow bowl with the egg mixture, another shallow bowl with the Saltine mixture, and finally the prepared baking tray.

-- Add 3 to 3/12 cups of oil to your large skillet and heat over medium-high heat until a thermometer reads the oil to be between 350°F to 360°F. Reduce heat SLIGHTLY and fry the steaks in the hot oil for 10 minutes.
-If the oil begins to smoke, reduce heat SLIGHTLY again until there is no smoke.
+- Add the frying oil to a large skillet and heat over medium-high heat until it's between 350-360°F on a thermometer.
+Reduce heat slightly and fry the steaks in the hot oil for 10 minutes.
+(If the oil begins to smoke, reduce heat slightly until there is no smoke.)
 Turn the steaks carefully so as not to dislodge the breading and cook for an additional 4 to 5 minutes.
 Steaks will be a beautiful golden brown.
-NOTE: ALWAYS use kitchen tongs and lay the steak away from you!
-This prevents the oil from splashing towards you!
+Always use kitchen tongs and lay the steak away from you!
+This prevents the oil from splashing towards you!0

-- Whisk together the remaining 1/4 cup flour, 1 teaspoon Kosher salt, 1 teaspoon black pepper, and the 4 cups of remaining milk.
-Pour this mixture into the reserved drippings and cooked bits in the skillet.
-Whisk constantly over medium-high heat until the gravy begins to bubble, about 10 to 12 minutes.
+- Whisk together the flour, kosher salt, black pepper, and the milk, then pour the mixture into the skillet with the reserved drippings.
+Whisk constantly over medium-high heat until the gravy begins to bubble, about 10-12 minutes.

 - Reduce the heat to medium-low and continue to whisk until the sawmill gravy has thickened considerably.
-At this point, taste for the need for any seasonings.
-Keep in mind that Saltines coat the steaks, so treat lightly if planning to add salt.
+At this point, season to taste.
+Keep in mind that saltines coat the steaks, so treat lightly if planning to add salt.

 Notes